WeirdoAndObserver/the-puddle-theory/README.md

 Below, the remaining questions at this point are made explicit.
 These are not weaknesses of the theory, but indicators of the direction of future work.

 One: Further refinement of the conditions for crystallization.
-The conditions under which droplets become holes were listed as intensity, repetition, and resonance with existing holes, but there remains room to work out the combinations of these and a concrete description of the threshold of crystallization.
+The conditions under which droplets become hollows were listed as intensity, repetition, and resonance with existing hollows, but there remains room to work out the combinations of these and a concrete description of the threshold of crystallization.

 Two: Whether the shaking of the veil is discrete or continuous.
 It can be understood as something close to excitation in physics, but how energy levels are taken (discrete or continuous) is undetermined.

-Three: The mechanism by which the veil shakes — a hypothesis called “shaking and load.”
-CPU error correction, completion, the moment before correction — the possibility that these are involved in the generation of mind.
-Because there is no bridge yet connecting technological fact and mental fact, this is preserved as an unresolved question at this point.

 Four: Further working-out of the relationship between sumi and temperament.
 Temperament has been provisionally positioned as “a map of the quality of sumi,” but there remains room to go a step further.